 Beyond logistics though, it simply helps your members to feel like they’re playing an important role in the growth of your group.
 As we’ve mentioned before, the most successful communities feel like they are ‘owned’ by the community itself.
 Frequently engaging with members helps them become more personally invested in the success of your group, in turn making them more likely to invite those from their own contact list.

-It’s worth having a conversation with members around the types of people best suited to your community to ensure it continues to maintain the right culture, and delivers high quality and relevant content to its existing members.
+It’s worth having a conversation with members about the types of people best suited to your community to ensure it continues to maintain the right culture, and delivers high-quality and relevant content to its existing members.